navilan/navilan.in/web/navilan.in/site/en/writings/2024/2024-08-09-defeating-diabetes-2.md

 ## Workout Routine

-I've been tweaking and tuning my workout routine over the past few weeks and have an efficient, effective and something that will work not just to meet my current goals, but also as a way to maintain an active life-style for the next decade.
+I've been tweaking and tuning my workout routine over the past few weeks and have an efficient, effective plan that will work not just to meet my current goals, but also as a way to maintain an active life-style for the next decade.

 I have a custom built workout routine that spans all 7 days with 4 days of strength + light cardio, 2 days of core + heavy cardio and one day of active recovery.